Child Labour Unit

-Child Labour Unit (শিশু শ্রমিক ইউনিট) is a Bangladesh government specialized unit under the Ministry of Labour and Employment responsible for eliminating child labor in Bangladesh.
+Child Labour Unit (শিশু শ্রমিক ইউনিট) is an agency of the Bangladesh government under the Ministry of Labour and Employment responsible for eliminating child labour in Bangladesh.

 History

-Child Labour Unit was established in 2009 under the Ministry of Labour and Employment to eliminate child labor in Bangladesh.
-This was inline with Convention on the Rights of the Child signed in 1990 and the National Child Policy 2011 policy of the government of Bangladesh.
-While this was mean't to be a temporary unit, the government of Bangladesh moved to make it a permanent unit under the Ministry of Labour and Employment.
+The Child Labour Unit was established in 2009 under the Ministry of Labour and Employment to eliminate child labour in Bangladesh.
+This was in accordance with the Convention on the Rights of the Child signed in 1990 and the National Child Policy 2011 policy of the government of Bangladesh.
+While this was meant to be a temporary organisation, the government of Bangladesh moved to make it a permanent office under the Ministry of Labour and Employment.